adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 ### 4. Give your teams problems to solve, not solutions to adopt.

 When it came to crunch time, James gave us a difficult problem and empowered us to make it work.
 There is nothing like challenge, accountability and trust to unite a team, in order to set yourself up for success.
-James showed great leadership here and he deserves a lot of credit for that.
+James showed great leadership which lead us to success quickly.

 ### 5. It’s either a fixed deadline or a fixed scope, not both!

 There is nothing more to say here.
-Pick one.

 ### 6. Pressure forces you to think creatively

-Only pressure (from wherever it originates) can ignite an individual or a team to think differently, and accept the (what might have previously been deemed) unacceptable.
+Pressure can ignite an individual or a team to think differently, and accept the (what might have previously been deemed) unacceptable.

 I never thought we could launch in 4 weeks and I didn’t think we would go for such a tiny version of our Original MVP.
 But we managed both of those things.
-I think this is ultimately down to the pressure that forced us to prioritise.

 ### 7. A lack of features can be a very good thing

-If you go by just the feedback, sales and conversion so far, it would be easy to think that the product is great as it is — that’s because it *is* great as it is — even with half an MVP.
-It just goes to show that *less* is often *better*, particularly as users get to know your product offering.
+If you go by just the feedback, sales and conversion so far, it would be easy to think that the product is great as it is &mdash; that’s because it *is* great as it is &mdash; even with half an MVP.
+It just goes to show that *less* is often *better*.

 ## What’s next for KIDLY?

-To be expected after launch, we have been fixing bugs and improving UX but now we’re starting the next big phase of KIDLY — opening up the shop to the public.
+To be expected after launch, we have been fixing bugs and improving UX but now we’re starting the next big phase of KIDLY &mdash; opening up the shop to the public.

 We will be taking everything we have learnt with us, continuing to make parents lives easier, by bringing you the best stuff for your baby all in one place.

-To quote James again, this is just the beginning — [watch this space](http://kidly.co.uk/).
+To quote James again, this is just the beginning &mdash; [watch this space](http://kidly.co.uk/).